ncatlab/nlab-content/pages/3/4/3/7/7343/content.md

 * [[Davide Gaiotto]], _N=2 dualities_ ([arXiv:0904.2715](http://arxiv.org/abs/0904.2715))
  {#Gaiotto09}

-The topological twisting of the compactification which is used around (2.27) there was previously introduced in section 3.2.1 of
+The [[topologically twisted D=4 super Yang-Mills theory|topological twisting]] of the compactification which is used around (2.27) there was previously introduced in section 3.2.1 of

 * [[Davide Gaiotto]], [[Gregory Moore]] and [[Andrew Neitzke]], _Wall-crossing, Hitchin Systems, and the WKB Approximation_, ([arXiv:0907.3987](http://arxiv.org/abs/0907.3987))